loulai/Creating_Instagram/README.md

 Instagram
 ===
-my re-creation of it using Rails
----
+This is a two week project that re-creates Instagram using Rails.
+The end goal is to learn how to build websites from scratch and understand databases and Rails better.

 This is my third project using Rails.

 Testing
 ---
-Intagration testing is done with cucumber.
+This project is 100% TDD.
+Integration testing is done with cucumber and unit testing is done with Rspec.

 Timeline
 ---